Why is Intranet Information Architecture so important?

 10. Using related content and related external links for navigation

 Good user experience includes making it easy for users to find relevant information.
 This is where you do the hard work for users and signpost related content.

-All titles such as ‘Related content’, ‘Elsewhere on the web’ or ‘Downloads’.
-Your intranet should provide a list content type and a widget that lets you make these lists of links.
-If you do have a list of internal and external links, separate them so that a user is not unexpectedly leaving your intranet or vice versa.
+For titles such as ‘Related content’, ‘Elsewhere on the web’ or ‘Downloads’, your intranet should provide a list content type and a widget that lets you make these lists of links.
+If you do have a list of internal and external links, separate them and make it clear if they are external, so that a user is not unexpectedly leaving your intranet or vice versa.